zichengpan/zichengpan.github.io/index.md

 ## About

-I am a Research Fellow in the School of Engineering and Built Environment at Griffith University, Australia.
+I am a Research Fellow in the School of Information and Communication Technology at Griffith University, Australia.
 I completed my PhD at Griffith University in 2025, where my research focused on deep learning and computer vision.
 Prior to my doctoral studies, I earned a combined Bachelor of Engineering (Honours) and Master of Engineering in Electrical Engineering from the University of Queensland in 2021.

 I am recently working on these areas:
 - **Incremental Learning**